Email WhatsApp Call

 Gemini (Mithuna): Donate green moong dal to improve communication and financial health; perform a “Deep Daan” by lighting a lamp in the temple.

 Cancer (Karka): Include black sesame seeds in your bath water.
-Donating milk or objects that are silver-colored will assist you in achieving emotional balance throughout this transition.
+Donating milk or silver-coloured objects will help you achieve emotional balance during this transition.

-Virgo (Kanya): Donate green clothing or food to young girls to assist in overcoming obstacles to achieving educational goals or in your career.
+Virgo (Kanya): Donate green clothing or food to young girls to assist in overcoming obstacles to achieving educational goals or in their careers.

 Scorpio (Vrishichaka): By mixing jaggery with sesame seeds and distributing them to older adults, you will reduce the negative experience of any Saturn influences on your natal birth chart.

-Sagittarius (Dhanu): Donate yellow items such as turmeric, chickpeas, or yellow fabric will assist you in developing a greater connection with Jupiter and will bring greater spiritual wisdom into your life.
+Sagittarius (Dhanu): Donating yellow items, such as turmeric, chickpeas, or yellow fabric, will assist you in developing a greater connection with Jupiter and will bring greater spiritual wisdom into your life.

-Capricorn (Makra): As the sun enters your sign, donate black blankets or umbrellas to poverty-stricken individuals, which will honor Saturn and assist in making this year a good one.
+Capricorn (Makra): As the Sun enters your sign, donate black blankets or umbrellas to poverty-stricken individuals, which will honour Saturn and assist in making this year a good one.

 Aquarius (Kumbha): Contribute to an orphanage or donate oil and coal to align with the energy of transformation of this event.

-Pisces (Meena): Offer honey and sesame seeds to a temple; by donating books, religious materials, and stationery to students, you will create greatness through giving and provide mental peace to yourself.
+Pisces (Meena): Offer honey and sesame seeds at a temple; by donating books, religious materials, and stationery to students, you will create greatness through giving and find mental peace.

 Frequently Asked Questions (FAQs)